-Residence hall student \$11,784
+Residence hall student \$12,491

-Off-campus student \$10,232
+Off-campus student \$10.846

-Application for financial aid for each academic year (with required supporting documents) should be received at the Student Aid Office by May 1.
-Aid commitments are made for the year, one-third of the amount committed being applicable to each quarter.
+The application for financial aid for each academic year (with required supporting documents) should be received at the Student Aid Office by May 1.
+Aid commitments are made for the school year, one-third of the amount committed being applicable to each quarter.

 Some funds may be available for students planning to enter the second or third quarters.
-Applications should be submitted two months in advance.
+Applications should be submitted at least two months in advance.